 Communication is vital to all creatures, which includes cats.
 There are several ways to communicate, which includes body language (putting the ears back, puffing up the coat, tail position), scent marking as well as vocal communication.

-Cats are capable of making a number of different types of noises including hissing, growling, meowing, purring and chirping.
-Meowing is the most commonly known vocalisation that cats make.
-Did you know that meowing is a cat’s way of communicating with humans, they don’t use meows as a way to communicate with other cats.
+Cats are capable of making several different types of noises including hissing, growling, meowing, purring and chirping.
+Meowing is the most common vocalisation that cats make with their human family.

 Why do cats meow and what does it mean?